hapax/hapax.github.io/assets/visual-qft.md

 sides.
 This includes $s = 0$, since $(0, d) = d$.
-In fact, this has an amusing (optional) consequence for number theory.
+In fact, this has an amusing (and once again optionally readable) consequence for number theory.

 ---